synestize/synestizer/FAQ-Synestizer-introduction.md

 ![Synestizer logo](https://raw.githubusercontent.com/synestize/synestizer/master/docs/synestizer_logo_plain.jpg)
 # FAQ

-    „Just open the window...”
+> „Just open the window...”
 J.Cage and focus on listening to what emerges outside.
+- Cage

-    „It`s time to open the digital window and listen colourwise.”
-K.Koenig
+> „It`s time to open the digital window and listen colourwise.”
+- Koenig

 version 150123: